 THE HUNTED is the free prequel to THE DARKEST HAND trilogy.
 It’s intended to set the scene to the world of The Darkest Hand and primarily the main protagonist of the series, Inquisitor Poldek Tacit.

 I always thought of this seven chapter novella as acting like one of those short James Bond films before the main James Bond feature, something to wet the appetite, to get you in the mood for the main event but not, as a reader, to take too seriously, even though there are a few significant bits within THE HUNTED which play their part later in the series.

-WARNING: If you’ve not read THE HUNTED, stop here and download and read it first!
+WARNING: If you’ve not read THE HUNTED, stop here and subscribe to my newsletter!
+I’ll then send you a copy.
 There are SPOILERS ahead which will ruin your enjoyment of it should you read on!
 Thank you!